-Based on the record in this matter, the Board agrees with Rate Counsel and the EDCs that there has been no evidence presented in this proceeding by RESA or any of the stakeholders that would indicate that further lowering the CIEP threshold to 400 kw beginning in June 1, 2014 and that requiring all customers using 100 kw and above to be on BGS-CIEP pricing by June 1, 2016, is either desired by the relevant customers or will bring net benefits to those customers at this time.
-The Board continues to believe that a cautious, gradual approach to any expansion of the BGS-CIEP class remains the appropriate policy, and that the appropriate cutoff for mandatory inclusion in the CIEP is a peak load share of 500 kW.
-Therefore, the Board REJECTS RESA's request to expand the BGS-CIEP threshold to 400 kw beginning in June 1, 2014, and to require all customers using 100 kw and above to be on BGS-CIEP pricing by June 1, 2016.
+Based on the record in this matter, the Board agrees with the EDCs that there has been no evidence presented in this proceeding by RESA or any of the other stakeholders that would at this time indicate that further lowering the BGS-CIEP threshold to 400 kw beginning in June 1, 2016 and to 100 kw by June 1, 2019, is either desired by the relevant customers or will bring net benefits to those customers.
+Based on the record presented, Staff agrees with the EDCs that smaller, commercial customers continue to be better served by a three-year product, and that further lowering the BGS-CIEP threshold only serves to force customers onto an hourly price structure, even if these customers are unable to deal effectively with hourly prices and have therefore chosen to remain as BGS-RSCP customers.
+Further Staff believes that the customers in the BGS-RSCP class are in the best position to determine for themselves whether it makes economic sense to switch to a TPS, and, certainly many have chosen to do so.
+For those customers who have not switched to a TPS and continue to want to receive the BGS-RSCP product, Staff believes that these customers have determined that switching is not economically reasonable for their businesses, and by lowering the BGS CIEP threshold the Board would be making a decision for these customers that they may have chosen not to make.
+Therefore, the Board continues to believe that a cautious, gradual approach to any expansion of the BGS-CIEP class remains the appropriate policy, and that the appropriate cutoff for mandatory inclusion in the CIEP is a peak load share of 500 kW.
+Therefore, the Board REJECTS RESA's request to expand the BGS-CIEP threshold to 400 kw beginning in June 1, 2016 and to require all customers using 100 kw and above to be on BGS-CIEP pricing by June 1, 2019.